Toggle: English / Spanish

 A PET scan shows how organs and tissues are working.
 This is different than

-(MRI) and (CT), which show the structure of and blood flow to and from organs,
+(MRI) and (CT), which show the structure of, and blood flow to and from organs.
+Many places have machines that combine the PET and CT images, so that only one exam is performed.

 Related tests include: